+Or perhaps you already have.
 Come on, there’s no shame here.
 This is a sharing space.
 Raw milk.
 Everybody thinks about it now and then.
 Per chance, you were driving through redneck country last summer on your way to the Florida beach cottage that you purchased impromptu on Airbnb.com, or perhaps cousin Ernie was getting married in West Virginia and you were cashing in that once-in-a-decade family obligation.
-At any rate, you passed the turkey jerky stand and the cashews, but it was the sigh which read: Fresh Eggs & Raw Milk that drew your attention.
+At any rate, you passed the turkey jerky stand and the cashews, but it was the sign which read: Fresh Eggs & Raw Milk that drew your attention.
 You looked to your spouse.
-He or she saw the exact same sign that you did.
+He or she saw it too.
 There was a flick of the eyes.
 Should we?
 But neither of you said anything.
 It was probably better to leave your fantasy alone.

 I know you never get frightened, so this was probably nothing like that.
 I mean, it’s just raw milk—right?
 But all you’ve ever known are plastic jugs or paper cartons containing pasteurized milk, stamped with a due date and stored in your cold fridge, and none of it came from the same cow.

 But that was several months ago.
 We find ourselves now in the great coronavirus panic of 2020.
 We’re stripped of our rights.
-Latest fashion insists that everyone wear a mask.
+Latest fashion insists that everyone breathe through a face diaper.
 And all you can do is think about that raw milk.
 If only you’d risked it.
 If only you lived a little.
 And for all I know, you’re reading this because your spouse has left the room.
 Curiosity has gotten the better of you, and nobody can know.
 Before I’m through, there is a very good chance that you’ll fact-check with Snopes.
 I’ll risk it.

 Pasteurized milk is good for you.